In this post, you’re going to learn exactly how (and how often) to groom your Golden Retriever step by step.

 You might be thinking, “Why brush my puppy’s teeth?
 They’re just going to fall out…”

 Or, “Why brush my puppy?
-His coat isn’t even fully grown.”
+His coat isn’t even dirty.”

 Very true, but getting your puppy used to being groomed will be so helpful when they’re bigger.

-An unhappy 75 lb golden retriever in the shower is not easy to manage, but if you groom them often as puppies and pair it with positive rewards such as treats and praise, your puppy will enjoy grooming and it will be easy for you.
+An unhappy 75 lb Golden Retriever in the shower is not easy to manage, but if you groom them often as puppies and pair it with positive rewards such as treats and praise, your puppy will enjoy grooming (or at least tolerate it) and it will be easy for you.

 It’s a good chance for you to bond with them, check them for lumps and bumps, and keep the house clean from extra shedding.